 The Building Block Concept

-The building block concept in MoBi® offers large flexibility during model establishment and greatly supports extrapolation to e.g. different species or patient subgroups.
-The building block concept focuses on the actual physical interactions of the components in a system, i.e. once two molecules are defined as associated reaction partners, they may interact in any compartment of a system given their simultaneous availability.
-This availability, in turn, is dependent on the structural organization of a model, i.e. if two containers are linked by so-called neighborhood relation and if active or passive transport of the components is generally possible.
+The Building Block (BB) concept in MoBi® offers large flexibility during model creation and reusability of model parts.
+The building block concept focuses on the actual physical interactions of the components in a system, i.e., once two molecules are defined as associated reaction partners, they may interact in any compartment of a system given their simultaneous availability.
+This availability, in turn, is dependent on the structural organization of a model, i.e., if two containers are linked by so-called neighborhood relation and if active or passive transport of the components is generally possible.
 The building block concept thus greatly supports the structural separation between properties of the compound which are defined by basic physico-chemistry of the molecule, and the physiology of the organism which is set by organism-specific parameters in the fundamental spatial structure of the model.

 Molecules